bl4drnnr/mnemosyne/README.md

 # Technologies

-# Security and its implementation
+# Security mechanisms and implementation

 # Links and References